 The Real Poop

-But before you run off to NASA to sign up to be a future space cowboy, check out the chances of achieving your orbital dream.
+Before you space cowboys and cowgirls run off to NASA, first you should check out the chances of actually achieving your orbital dream.

-And, speaking of small spaces, claustrophobia is a no-no for future astronauts of America.
-Space capsules and space stations, with their crews, make for a lot of up close and personal living.
-You also have to be great physical shape, on the scale of athletic conditioning just shy of that of an Olympian, according to one astronaut.
-Strong bones and muscles, reinforced by cardiovascular and weight-training exercises, are the antidote to what virtual weightlessness does to those body parts, e.g., deterioration and disintegration, leading to loss of the use of limbs for a long time.
+For starters, claustrophobia's a big no-no for future astronauts of America.
+Space capsules and space stations make for a lot of up-close-and-personal living.
+You also have to be in great physical shape.
+Strong bones and muscles, reinforced by cardiovascular and weight-training exercises, are the antidote to what the weightlessness does to those body parts.